milkmull/Card-Game/README.md

 To join a local wireless game click "find game" on the main menu

 Controls:
-  press "S" to start a game (when playing in wireless mode, you will only be able to start a game if at least one other person has joind the game) press "R" to restart or start a new game
+  press "S" to start a game (when playing in wireless mode, you will only be able to start a game if at least one other person has joined the game) press "R" to restart or start a new game

 Cards: